Fujifilm X-T20 versus Canon M6

 |Fujifilm X-T10 (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/60p||-||-||-||-|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T20 provides a higher video resolution than the EOS M6.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T20 provides a higher video resolution than the M6.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T20 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
-In contrast, the EOS M6 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Fujifilm X-T20 and Canon M6 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+In contrast, the M6 relies on live view and the rear LCD for framing.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-T20, the Canon M6, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-T20 (⇒ rgt)||2360||no||3.0||1040||tilting||YES||4000||8.0||5||no|